 Will I lose weight quickly?

-Weight loss following placement of a gastric band continues for 18-24 months and is generally slower than other, more invasive, bariatric procedures.
-Band adjustments will be made at stages following placement in order to ensure that it stays effective and helps with individual weight loss goals.
+Weight loss following placement of a gastric band continues for 18-24 months and is generally slower than other bariatric procedures.
+Band fills will be undertaken at stages following placement to ensure the band is adjusted to meet individual patient needs.

 Will my band fill hurt?

 A ‘fill’ is carried out by inserting a needle through your skin into the port which is placed in your upper abdomen close to your rib cage.
 It can be uncomfortable but should not be painful.